 In 1996, the year my daughter was born, I launched a publication (Cruise Observer) aimed at “providing resources to help people make informed cruise vacation decisions.”
 (That same year, Britton, only nine months old, went on her first cruise, crossing the Atlantic on the venerable QE2).

-To host our sites and to pay for all the various subscriptions (such as the ones we use to send out our email newsletters and run our webinars) costs us around $6,000 annually.
+To host both sites and to pay for all the various subscriptions (such as the ones we use to send out our email newsletters and run our webinars) costs us around $5,000 annually.
 We’re a nimble operation compared to our competitors.

 There are two ways for you to help sustain us.
 The first is to become a sustaining member by committing to a small monthly contribution.
 We are offering benefits for sustaining members that you’ll find along with information about how to contribute on this Patreon page.

 The other way is to make a one-time contribution to help cover our operating costs on this GoFundMe page.